 Travel Guide: Phoenix, Arizona

 Of course, the weekend we decided to go was cloudy and a bit rainy, but we made the best of it!
 As I always tell you guys...
 I travel to eat (and so do my friends) so we literally ate our way through the city of Phoenix!
 We explored the city and made our first stop at the cutest little breakfast cafe called Vovomeena.
 They have a menu full of healthy options and even have a really fun coffee flight you can order with coffee they brew right on site.
-The flavors consisted of black and tan, vanilla cocoa and green tea mint.
-Yes GREEN TEA MINT, so if you're a coffee drinker like myself... you'll love this place.
+The flavors are seasonal and switch up from time to time which is cool, so if you're a coffee drinker like myself... you'll love this place.

 We also heard about a really cool bar not too far from the hotel called Blue Martini.
 Apparently they have these in other cities, but I had never been to one.
 This place was everything I dreamed of and more.
 The martinis were on point and the food was perfect.
 We ordered just about everything on their happy hour menu, but my faves were the ahi tuna, lamb and lobster salad.
 They even have a live band that performs different types of music each night.
 So much fun!

 A hike though Phoenix was planned for the trip but sadly, the rain put a damper on the plans.
 We heard that the best trails are Tom's Thumb and Freedom trail, if you want some off the beaten path hikes that everyone doesn't usually do!
 Our concierge also told us that visiting Sedona isn't hard to do while visiting Phoenix and has a lot of fun things to check out as well.